albar965/littlenavmap-manual/en/MENUS.md

 The size of the trail is limited for performance reasons.
 Points will be removed from the beginning when it gets too long.

 #### ![Show AI and Multiplayer Aircraft](../images/icons/aircraftai.png "Show AI and Multiplayer Aircraft") Show AI and Multiplayer Aircraft {#show-map-ai-aircraft}

+Shows all AI and multiplayer aircraft on the map.
+Multiplayer aircraft can be displayed from e.g. FSCloud, Vatsim or Steam sessions.

+A click on the AI aircraft shows more information in the `Simualator Aircraft` dock window.

+Note that the displayed aircraft are limited by the multiplayer system used.
+Multiplayer aircraft will disappear depending on distance to user aircraft.
+For flight simulator AI this is currently about 100 nautical miles or around 200 kilometers.

 #### ![Show Map Grid](../images/icons/mapgrid.png "Show Map Grid") Show Map Grid {#show-map-grid}